PEPA may be a great opportunity for you to gain knowledge, skills and experience in the palliative approach to care.

 If you work in the primary health setting supporting patients with these types of conditions, then PEPA may provide you with further skills and experience to improve your care for patients.

-- clinical workforce placements of up to five days with a specialist palliative care service within a metropolitan or larger provincial service at little to no cost to yourself or your employer
+- clinical workforce placements of up to four days with a specialist palliative care service within a metropolitan or larger provincial service at little to no cost to yourself or your employer

 - a planned activity that you implement in your own workplace within three months of completing the placement